tritonzhu/yauaa/src/main/docs/UDF-ApacheBeam.md

             }
         }));

+# Dropping PII fields
+If you want to get rid of the PII fields you simply override this method aswell

+    @Override
+    public boolean dropPIIFields() {
+        return true;
+    }

 ## Immutable instances in Apache Beam
 Apache Beam requires a DoFn to never modify the provided instance and to always return a new instance that is then passed to the next processing step.
 To handle this in a generic way UserAgentAnalysisDoFn has a "clone" method that does this by means of doing a round trip through serialization.
 If you can do a more efficient way for your specific class then please override the clone method.